What is the CYBERSECURITY ASSOCIATION OF MARYLAND, INC.?

 CAMI’s online presence (www.MDcyber.com) is powered by Summit Business Technologies.

 CAMI has forged non-financial partnerships with the following organizations/entities to ensure success in achieving its mission.
 Many of the organizations represent businesses/entities for which CAMI-affiliated cybersecurity companies could potentially have cybersecurity solutions to fit their needs.

 - Government: MD Department of Commerce, Maryland TEDCO, Anne Arundel Economic Development Corp, Frederick County Economic Development Authority, Baltimore Development Corp, Howard County Economic Development Authority, Baltimore County Department of Economic and Workforce Development, Harford County Economic Development, Montgomery County Economic Development Corporation, City of Frederick Department of Economic Development, Cecil County Office of Economic Development

-- Chambers of Commerce: Maryland, Montgomery, Harford, West Anne Arundel County, Howard, Global Chamber Baltimore
+- Chambers of Commerce: Maryland, Montgomery, Harford, Howard, Global Chamber Baltimore

-- Large: Startup Maryland, Fort Meade Alliance, BWI Business Partnership, Regional Manufacturing Institute of Maryland
+- Large: Better Business Bureau of Greater Maryland, Startup Maryland, Fort Meade Alliance, BWI Business Partnership, Regional Manufacturing Institute of Maryland

-- Tech Councils: Maryland Tech council, Northeastern Maryland, GovConnects
+- Tech Councils: MDTech Council, Howard Tech Council, Northeastern Maryland, GovConnects

-- Incubators & Accelerators: bwtech@UMBC, Chesapeake Innovation Center, Emerging Technology Center
+- Incubators & Accelerators: [email protected], Emerging Technology Center

 How is CAMI funded?

 CAMI is primarily funded (over 90%) through corporate sponsorships and income generated through events and programs.
 Additional funds are provided through a grant from the Maryland Department of Commerce.
 CAMI is not a “state agency” and is not owned or operated by the State of Maryland or any other government entity.